-To enhance a deep listen of the song, we literally tasted his metaphor: Rwandan Pili Pili sauce on a butter croissant.
-It’s actually a delicious combination, and we enjoyed it several times over a week.
-After the third or fourth time, I had poetically and melodically translated the song into English, which you can also have a taste of below.
-Bon Appétit!
+To enhance a deep listen of the song, we literally tasted Gaël’s metaphor: Rwandan Pili Pili sauce on a butter croissant.
+It’s actually a delicious combination.
+It helped fuel a poetically and melodically translated the song into English, which you can sample along with the sauce, below.

 The song is a beautifully poetic telling of how Gaël Faye and his sister came to be, the product of a love between his dad (a little French butter croissant) and mom (Rwandan Pili Pili sauce).
 And we can tell you from experience that the taste combination is just as delicious as it sounds in the song.